 Motherhood is a very demanding journey all throughout.
-You have to be tuned into small needs of a life that is so small yet has such an all consuming presence.
-Here are a few points to ponder at every milestone along your journey… smooth sailing Mommies!
+You have to be tuned into the small needs of life.
+A baby is so small yet has such an all-consuming presence.
+Here is my story how I am celebrating motherhood at different milestones..smooth sailing mommies!

 Learning On the Job

-Motherhood,is learning on the job.
-Sometimes you learn how to look after a life, otherwise you learn how to grow away from it.
-It’s a constant learning.
-You have to eventually unlearn what you learnt at the start of it.
+You have to eventually unlearn what you learned at the start of it.
 The process is highly REWARDing though.
 You get paid in smiles and hugs.
-Your role profile keeps changing from holding the baby to letting go off her.
+Your role profile keeps changing from holding the baby to letting go of her.
 You eventually appreciate the niceties.

 That’s why motherhood is ‘A journey not measured in miles but only smiles.’